-Used to treat pain, inflammation, seizure disorders, anxiety, and more, it can be found in any number of potencies and formulations.
-CBD topicals, oils and tinctures, tablets, bath products, gummies, and even pet products made with hemp are widely available both on and offline.
+Used to help treat pain, inflammation, seizures, anxiety, and more, CBD can be found in any number of potencies and formulations.
+CBD topicals, oils and tinctures, tablets, bath products, CBD gummies, and even pet products made with hemp are widely available both online and in stores.

 However, when consumers find themselves ready to make their first CBD purchase, they are often faced with choosing between a mind-bending array of products.
 There is a lot of confusion about the differences between broad-spectrum CBD, full-spectrum CBD, and CBD isolate products, which can lead to a frustrating shopping experience.

-In today’s post, we discuss the differences between these three products and go into a little more detail about the benefits of full-spectrum CBD.
+In this post, we discuss the differences between these three products and go into a little more detail about the benefits of full-spectrum CBD.

 One Compound — Three Formulations

 If you’ve decided to use CBD, you obviously want to choose a product that is the most effective and provides relief in the shortest amount of time.
 If you’ve done any shopping around, you’ve likely run into many different labels for CBD oil.
 Hemp oil, hemp extract, CBD tincture, and others, are a few of the names given to cannabidiol that has been sourced from the hemp plant.
 Most of these names are interchangeable, but the formulations can be very different.
 Let’s take a look at the three main CBD oil products available to consumers.

 Full-Spectrum CBD Oil

 In the Cannabis sativa plant, there exist more than 100 natural compounds, including cannabinoids, terpenes, flavonoids, amino and fatty acids, and vitamins.
 CBD is the main active ingredient in full-spectrum CBD oils, but the inclusion of these beneficial complementary chemicals is what makes a product full-spectrum.